Last Updated: 7/31/2023 | July 31st, 2023

 Think of standing in the cereal aisle.
 We have all these options right in front of us, but we keep going back to our old favorite, Fruity Pebbles.
-(Or, Cinnamon Toast Crunch if we’re feeling crazy!)
+(Or, Cinnamon Toast Crunch if we’re feeling adventurous!)

-Contemplating our options becomes such a taxing mental burden that we don’t make a decision.
-Our minds want shortcuts.
+Contemplating our options can become such a taxing mental burden that we don’t make a decision.
+That’s why our minds want shortcuts.
 It’s how we process all the information thrown at us each day.
 It’s too difficult to think about every simple decision all the time.
 Going with what you know and is familiar is how we shortcut our analysis paralysis.

 Think of the world as the proverbial cereal aisle.
 We’re looking forward to picking a cereal (a destination), but suddenly realize we have too many options.
-Faced with so many choices and without a strong opinion (e.g., I really want to go to Thailand this fall!), we stare blankly, wondering if picking a destination is the right choice, so we end up (a) fretting about it for months like I did, missing flight deals and precious planning time or (b) end up with what is big, popular, and familiar (let’s visit Paris for the tenth time!).
+Faced with so many choices and without a strong opinion (e.g., I really want to go to Thailand this fall!), we stare blankly, wondering if picking a destination is the right choice, so we end up (a) fretting about it for months like I did, missing flight deals and precious planning time or (b) end up with what is big, popular, and familiar (let’s just visit Paris for the tenth time!).

 I often get so paralyzed by choice that I don’t book a trip until the last minute, and even then, I often suffer from buyer’s remorse.
 Did I really want to book that flight to Dubai?
 Or should I have gone to Madagascar instead?
 If I do this trip, will I have time to visit Peru later this year, or should I just go to Peru now?

 Of course, when I get to where I’m going, all of that second-guessing melts away and I have the time of my life.